MeorIdlan/mh-proj/README.md

-MindHive Assessment Project
+MindHive Assessment Project<br>
-This project is web application that allows user to search for a Subway restaurant in Malaysia.
+This project is web application that allows user to search for a Subway restaurant in Malaysia.<br>
-The project is divided into two parts: the frontend and the API.
+The project is divided into two parts: the frontend and the API.<br>
-The API or the backend is responsible for scraping data from the official Malaysia Subway website and allowing the frontend to request for restaurant locations based on user's queries.
+The API or the backend is responsible for scraping data from the official Malaysia Subway website and allowing the frontend to request for restaurant locations based on user's queries.<br>
 The frontend will allow the user to see each restaurants on a map.

 Instructions on running backend: